salesforcecli/plugin-org/messages/org.auth.show-user-password.md

 # warning.show-user-password

 This command exposes a user password.
-While a password alone is not sufficient to gain access to an org (additional factors like a security token or an enabled OAuth username-password flow are required), treat it as a sensitive credential and avoid sharing or logging it.
+While a password alone isn't sufficient to gain access to an org (additional factors like a security token or an enabled OAuth username-password flow are required), treat it as a sensitive credential and avoid sharing or logging it.

 # error.noPassword